Treat with UV During Boil Water Advisory

 - Major storms or natural disasters

-- Purchase an ultraviolet disinfection (UV) system: Ultraviolet (UV) is a safe, cost-effective, easy-to-maintain method of assuring that water is free of illness-causing microorganisms.
-Ultraviolet disinfection systems have the ability to destroy 99.99% of harmful microorganisms without the use of heat or chemicals and can purify two to 50 gallons of water per minute, depending on the system.
+- Purchase an ultraviolet disinfection (UV) system: Ultraviolet (UV) is one of the few types of water treatments that work during a boil water order.
+UV sterilization is a safe, cost-effective, easy-to-maintain method of assuring water is free of illness-causing microorganisms.
+Ultraviolet disinfection systems have the ability to destroy 99.99% of harmful microorganisms without the use of heat or chemicals and can purify 2-50 gallons of water per minute, depending on the system.

 - Store water ahead of time: To prepare for earthquakes, winter storms, or other disasters, the Federal Emergency Management Agency (FEMA) and the Center for Disease Control recommend every household store at least one gallon of water per person per day.
-Observe expiration dates and replace the bottles every six months.
+This stored water might come in handy during a boil water order, as well.
+Be sure to observe expiration dates and replace the bottles every six months.

 - Boil water per directions from the Center for Disease Control.

-- Use purification drops to treat water using chlorine dioxide drops which can kill bacteria, control the build up of slime and improve the taste of stored water.
+- Use purification drops to treat water such as chlorine dioxide drops which can kill bacteria, control the buildup of slime and improve the taste of stored water.

 What to Do Once a Boil Water Advisory Has Been Lifted

-Once the water contamination issue has been resolved and the "Boil Water Orders" have ended, there are specific cleaning procedures and replacement of items that should be followed.
-From flushing pipes, replacing filters and emptying ice machines, here are more specifics on what to do when the boil water notice is lifted.
+Once the water contamination issue has been resolved and the "Boil Water Orders" have ended, there are specific cleaning procedures and replacement of items that should be followed, including: